• Skip to primary navigation

 • Mix flour and water together and pour over sausage.
 Simmer for 5 minutes, or until thick.
 Add milk and simmer for about 3 minutes.

 • Pour sausage mixture over potatoes and gently mix.
-Place sliced cheese over the top and bake for 30 minutes.
+Top with the shredded cheese and bake for 30 minutes.

 Notes